JaberwockySeamonstah/PSXOverlayExample/README.md

     The converted files can be obtained [here](http://psx.arthus.net/sdk/Psy-Q/).
 Those files should be placed in the pcsx-redux folder under "pcsx-redux\src\mips\psyq\lib" for easier use

 ## Setup
-Copy the "pcsx-redux" folder of this repo to your pcsx-redux folder, this should replace *NO* file but add a new common makefile.

 1. Adjust Makefile

-    Make sure the "PSX_REDUX" value of the Makefile points to your "pcsx-redux" folder
+    Make sure the "PSCX_REDUX" value of the Makefile points to your "pcsx-redux" folder

 2. Adjust tasks.json *OPTIONAL*